Canonical Quantisation of Bound and Unbound WQFT: Canonical quantisation

 \subsection{Interactions}

 Finally, let us introduce the different interactions present in the scalar theory.
-This is where the two different possible backgrounds introduced in \sec{sec:freeScattering} (PL) and \sec{sec:backgroundField} (SF) play a role, imply different expressions.
+This is where the two different possible backgrounds introduced in \sec{sec:freeScattering} (PL) and \sec{sec:backgroundField} (SF) play a role, leading to different interaction Hamiltonians in the PL and SF expansions.
 In the PL expansion,

 corresponding to an expansion around the trivial background $\bar\phi=0$ and straight--line trajectories $\bar{x}_i^\mu(\tau_i)=b_i^\mu+\tau_iv_i^\mu$.
 From here one reads off the Feynman rules: